Have questions about NJ no-fault car insurance law? We’ve got the answers.

 No-fault insurance policies eliminate this need for accident victims to either wait to seek medical care until after the insurance company makes a decision on liability or pay out of pocket for initial treatment.

 Importantly, NJ’s no-fault car accident insurance system does not prevent you from seeking compensation if the other driver caused the accident.
 You can still file a claim for damages.
-All this no-fault insurance system does is help streamline the process of getting you the medical care you need.
+All this NJ no-fault law does is help streamline the process of getting you the medical care you need.

 Personal injury protection helps pay for the medical and other personal costs from your car crash.
 You won’t use your PIP plan to pay to repair your car or cover the medical costs of your passengers or the other driver.
 The policy only covers your personal costs.